First published December, 2012

 This book is 6 5/16 inches high, and 4 11/16 inches wide and 14/16 thick or 160 mm high, 119 mm wide and 21 mm thick.

-I was hoping for a smaller, portable flexible copy with pages that lie flat, so this book falls short of my expectations.
+I was hoping for a smaller, portable copy, so this book falls short of my expectations.

-I carry this book everywhere and use it to sing Psalms (with St. Meinrad Psalm tones) during prayer time at home and during spare moments outside the home, but it goes in my bag and not my pocket.
+So I carry this book everywhere and use it to sing Psalms (with St. Meinrad Psalm tones) but it goes in my bag and not my pocket